KamilMynarski/energy_data_document_streaming/README.md

 High level template of the project:
 ![Task Tracking (1)](https://github.com/KamilMynarski/energy_demand_documment_streaming/assets/78103509/8ebde6dc-b3c7-4a64-a462-a3df8fe36932)

->>Current state: all tools used in the app are containerized except streamlit (to be implemented)
+>>Current state: all tools used in the app are containerized.

 # Contents